If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 Re-run the event with just the ties to determine the outcome and manually qualify the appropriate athlete.

-Please note that at any point, the organizer can manually change the advancement result simply by choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.
+Please note: at any point, the organizer can manually change the advancement result simply by choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.